JrVerbiest/jrverbiest.github.io/README.md

 ## About Me

 I hold a **PhD in Engineering Science**, along with **two engineering degrees**.
 With over 20 years of experience spanning academia and industry, I bring a multidisciplinary perspective to tackling complex technical challenges.
 Currently, my research focuses on **data engineering**, with particular interest in **decentralized data ownership** and **data product thinking** — treating data as a product — within data architecture.
-I am actively developing **both my theoretical knowledge and practical skills** through hands-on work using different tools, like for example **Databricks**, deepening my expertise in modern data platforms and scalable data solutions.
+Besides, I am actively developing **my practical skills** through hands-on work using different tools, like for example **Databricks**.

-At present, I hold **two part-time, fixed-term positions at Hasselt University** in Belgium.
+At present, I hold **two part-time, fixed-term positions at Hasselt University** in Belgium:

 **Data Engineer** @ Data Science Institute (DSI), Centrum voor Statistiek (CENSTAT), Faculty of Sciences, 50% appointment (Feb 2025 – until June 2026), building scalable, reliable, and high-efficiency data workflows.